The Biblical Last Days - Part II

 Many American evangelicals regularly pray for Jesus to come soon.
 And then they search the daily newspaper for events which seem to affirm that Jesus is answering those prayers.
 Do you realize that, in actuality, they may be praying for a holocaust in which two-thirds of Jews will die, based on Zechariah 13:8-9?
 (This is, at least, the view of prominent Christian Zionists/Dispenationalists such as Hal Lindsey, Tim LaHaye, and John Hagee.)
 That seems more than a bit anti-Semitic to me.

 Shouldn't Christians be reading the Bible through the lens of the writers of the New Testament?
 Reading the Bible through the lens of news events has led to false end-times prophecies for 2000 years of Christian history.
 These predictive errors are a result of (a) ignoring the plain reading of numerous imminency passages, and (b) failing to understand Jewish apocalyptic literature in interpreting key passages such as Matthew 24 and 2 Peter 3.
 (The latter will be critically analyzed below.)
 Indeed, their continual disturbingly false predictions look more like those of the cults than of sound biblical exegesis.
-The photo to the right is one I took near my home, predicting Judgment Day in 2011 ("The Bible Guarantees It.").
+The billboard photo is one I took near our home, predicting Judgment Day in 2011 ("The Bible Guarantees It.").
 Here are some modern examples of predictions about when the world was supposed to end:

 • Ellen G. White (co-founder—Seventh Day Adventist Church): 1843, 1844, 1850, 1856.